venugoapalreddy/biztalk-docs/biztalk/core/known-issues-for-the-wcf-adapters.md

 The channel received an unexpected input message while closing.
 Your Channel.Close() calls are not synchronized.
 ```

- You will receive an error message similar to the following when consuming the WCF services specified with the **IsOneWay** property set to **true**.
-The messages you sent from [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] will be suspended and resumable.
+ You will receive an error message similar to the following when consuming the WCF services specified with the <strong>IsOneWay</strong> property set to <strong>true</strong>.
+The messages you sent from [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] will be suspended and resumable.

 ```
 The request operation at net.tcp://localhost:8088/MyService/tcp did not receive a reply within timeout 00:01:00.